NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 However, a query created using 'Advanced Search' is not translated to 'Faceted Search'.
 From the advanced search, click on Basic and you will be redirected to a reset faceted search.

-# Run an Advanced Search
+# Use the Advanced Search

 When opening the advanced search page (via the Data view), the search field will be automatically populated with facets fileters already applied (if any).